disulfidebond/Parse_VarSeq_Coverage_Output/README.md

 # Parse VarSeq Coverage Output
+This repository has python and R code to convert VarSeq Coverage tab-delimited text output to a tab-delimited text file of coverage by exons.

+# Usage
+Both scripts require as input the text file from VarSeq, and both output a tab-delimited text file.
+The python script has added requirements and options, and is callable from commandline (Bash).
+The R script can be run via RStudio or commandline (Bash), and requires you to add the input file name and the output file name before the script will run.

+## Python Usage

-This python script outputs low coverage exons from a provided input gene list and VarSeq Coverage text file.
+The [python script](https://github.com/disulfidebond/Parse_VarSeq_Coverage_Output/blob/main/Code/scan_exons.py) outputs low coverage exons from a provided input gene list and VarSeq Coverage text file via python `scan_exons.py`.
+The options are:

-usage is:

     --infile/-i the tab-delimited coverage file from VarSeq (required) --outfile the output file name